SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

             text: 'Will my workshop idea have to align with one of the tracks? ' -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             text: 'Nope!
 But it’s encouraged.
 The tracks will be pretty broad and expansive, so there’s likely at least one track your workshop could fall under.
-But it’s not required that you shape your workshop to match a track. '
+But it’s not required that you shape your workshop to match a track.'
-      -
-        type: heading
-        attrs:
-          level: 3
-        content:
-          -
-            type: text
-            text: 'Can I reach out about an idea for the tracks or my workshop? ' -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Please do!
-The workshop RFP is open from April 4 through May 13, 2022.
-If you have ideas or recommendations for content or presentations that should be included in a proposed or announced track, we’d love to hear about them!
-Contact R.B.
-Brooks (they/them), director of programs, at '
-          -
-            type: text
-            marks:
-              -
-                type: link
-                attrs:
-                  href: 'mailto:roze@sgdinstitute.org'
-                  rel: null
-                  target: null
-                  title: null
-            text: roze@sgdinstitute.org
-          -
-            type: text
-            text: ' to connect about suggestions or questions.'
     type: content
     enabled: true
   -